nur-ag/ELENE/README.md

 Based on the Official code for [**GNN-As-Kernel**](https://github.com/LingxiaoShawn/GNNAsKernel).

-We introduce three explicit ego-network attribute encodings --- IGEL, EIGEL and EIGEL-L. This code is sufficient to reproduce all the results reported in our paper.
+We introduce two explicit, edge-aware ego-network (ELENE) attribute encodings --- SELENE and ELENE-L.

+This code is sufficient to reproduce all the results reported in our paper.
 Using our configurations and scripts, you may also reproduce results from the original GNN-AK.

 We provide an overview of our effort to keep [this research reproducible in REPRODUCIBILITY.md](./REPRODUCIBILITY.md).